johnbrandborg/cursor.vim/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Comparison with copilot.vim
+## Why Use cursor.vim with GitHub Copilot?

-While [copilot.vim](https://github.com/github/copilot.vim) provides inline code completion, cursor.vim focuses on:

-- **Interactive AI assistance** - Ask questions and have conversations
+cursor.vim and [copilot.vim](https://github.com/github/copilot.vim) serve different but complementary purposes:

+**GitHub Copilot excels at:**
+- Inline code suggestions as you type
+- Autocomplete for repetitive patterns
+- Fast, context-aware completions

+**cursor.vim excels at:**
+- Interactive Q&A and explanations
+- Multi-turn conversations with context
+- Debugging and learning
-- **Code application** - Apply generated code with preview and control
+- Applying complex code changes with preview
-- **Context awareness** - Work with selections, buffers, and chat history
-- **Cursor integration** - Leverage Cursor's advanced AI capabilities
-- **Dual editor support** - Works with both Vim 9.0+ and Neovim 0.8+

-Both plugins can complement each other in your workflow!
+- Explicit code generation on demand

+**Together, they provide:**
+- 🚀 **Faster coding** - Copilot for quick completions
+- 🧠 **Better understanding** - cursor.vim for learning and debugging
+- 🎯 **More control** - cursor.vim for explicit, reviewed changes
+- 💪 **Complete workflow** - Cover all aspects of AI-assisted development

+Many developers use both: Copilot for day-to-day completions, and cursor.vim when they need to think through problems or learn new concepts.

 ## Implementation Details